Ayan-15/SL-Docker-Java/README.md

 - Built with JAVA 11 - `build.gradle.kts` can be referred.
 - Root project name is - `01_Project_SL_gradle`
 ## Documentation details
-UML is built on Umlet application
-UML `.pdf` and `.uxf` is present under root folder
+UML is built on Umlet application (free open source UML designing application - [https://umlet.com/]) UML `.pdf` and `.uxf` is present under root folder

 ## How to run this project